noamdom/dg-app/README.md

 or download from []()

 # Description
-This app will analzye your recipe, During the process you tell the app what dish you wish (Lettuce warp/Stir Fry/ Carrot cake) to eat, and what type of reicpe you prefer (Kosher/Vegan/Ketogenic) and the app will give a visalsion
+This app will analzye your recipe.
+During the process you will tell the app what dish you wish (Lettuce warp \ Stir Fry \ Carrot cake) to eat, and what type of reicpe you prefer (Kosher \ Vegan \ Ketogenic).
+In response the app will give you  a visualization and feeling how the  recipe's ingredinets impact on the:
+* Aroma intesity status
+* Taste intesity staus
+* Environmental Impact